bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/01-Providers/README.md

   2. Run the command `npx create-react-app 00-practice-app`.

-  3. After `create-react-app` has completed (which can take a few minutes), copy the `/src` folder from each activity and paste it into [00-practice-app](../00-practice-app/).
+  3. After `create-react-app` has completed (which can take a few minutes) and before each activity, copy the `src` folder from the activity and paste it into [00-practice-app](../00-practice-app/).

 ## Activity

 Work with a partner to implement the following user story:

-* As a developer, I want to consume data/values from a single, global source across my entire React application.
+* As a developer, I want to consume data and values from a single, global source across my entire React application.

 ## Acceptance Criteria

-* It's done when a global state object has been defined with the following properties: an array of students with `name` and `major` properties.
+* It is done when a global state object has been defined with the following properties: an array of students with `name` and `major` properties.

-* It's done when the provider is made available to child components.
+* It is done when the provider is made available to child components.

-* It's done when the associated test suite passes with zero failures when `npm run test` is run.
+* It is done when the associated test suite passes with zero failures when `npm run test` is run.

 ---